 Strategic Partners, Inc., the largest manufacturer of medical scrubs and the owner of the Cherokee and Dickies brands, wanted to reach their core customer – nurses – more effectively.
 They had business goals of gathering data to improve product development, driving foot traffic to brick and mortar retailers, and bubbling up recognition for the client as sponsors of multiple philanthropic programs.

 In order to establish authenticity and authority with the nurse audience, Redbird launched a lifestyle brand for nurses called Scrubs, with a quarterly print magazine at its very center.
 Scrubs was developed to celebrate the nurse’s life — on the clock and off — and was distributed through hospitals and at the retailers where Cherokee and Dickies scrubs were sold.
-The print magazine was accompanied by a popular website and a series of social platforms that together provided nurses a place to learn, laugh, connect, engage and share.
+At launch, we surveyed more than 10,000 nurses on what mattered to them, and from that, developed a print magazine accompanied by a popular website and a series of social platforms that together provided nurses a place to learn, laugh, connect, engage and share.
 The Scrubs brand reached more than 3 million nurses every month.
+The print magazine had a high pass-around rate, with 5.6 readers per issue, and 98% of surveyed readers saying they would read the magazine again.

 California Closets is a renowned leader in premium and luxury space management that prides themselves in superior products, unparalleled service, and acute customization.
 Committed deeply to their craft and their customer, California Closets believes inherently that exceptional design changes people’s lives.
 Furthermore, they believe the combination of superlative quality, elegant form, and innovative function provides the space to think creatively, live freely, and focus on what matters more.